Coverwatch

 Classification errors cost thousands

 Getting a business policy is only half the problem.
-One Coverwatch client, a single-member LLC importing specialty parts from overseas at $250,000 in annual revenue, was paying $15,477 per year on a surplus lines policy because the carrier had her classified under a discontinued product line.
+One Coverwatch client was a single-member LLC importing specialty parts from overseas at $250,000 in annual revenue.
+She was paying $15,477 per year on a surplus lines policy because the carrier had her classified under a discontinued product line.
 The correct classification brought her rate to $8 to $18 per $1,000 of sales on standard paper, saving roughly $7,000 to $10,000 annually.
 She also carried a $5,000 per-occurrence deductible, meaning $5,000 out of pocket before coverage kicked in, on a policy that cost $15,000 per year.

 The classification problem shows up more than you might expect with home-based importers and sellers.
-Without a broker who understands ecommerce insurance product codes, small operations end up rated for product categories they no longer sell, or lumped into high-risk classifications that do not match their actual inventory.
-Flat-fee brokers like Coverwatch remove the commission incentive when comparing policies, which matters because a commission-based broker has no financial reason to move you from a $15,000 policy to a $5,000 one.
+Without a broker who understands ecommerce insurance product codes, small operations get rated for categories they no longer sell.
+Others get lumped into high-risk classifications that do not match their actual inventory.
+Flat-fee brokers like Coverwatch remove the commission incentive when comparing policies.
+A commission-based broker has no financial reason to move you from a $15,000 policy to a $5,000 one.

 Homeowners insurance isn't the villain here.
 It's a personal property policy doing exactly what it was priced to do.
 The mistake is assuming it stretches to cover a business it never knew you ran.
 A $22 per month business owner's policy costs less than what most sellers lose on a single denied inventory claim, and it keeps your homeowners policy out of the crossfire.